TomasHubelbauer/node-extract-zip/README.md

 The stream is then fed into `zlib` Node built-in module's function `inflateRaw`.

-The implementation can be found in [`index.js`](index.js) or referenced via ESM HTTP imports if you use the experimental `--experimental-https-modules` CLI flag.
+The implementation can be found in [`index.js`](index.js) or referenced via ESM HTTP imports if you use the experimental `--experimental-network-imports` CLI flag.

 ```javascript